pchavoshi/insta_clone/README.md

 *Add Photo Modal

 All modals were created with vanilla JavaScript.
-Photos are attached to models using the Paperclip gem.
+Photos are attached using the Paperclip gem.
 The figaro gem keeps AWS secret keys safe.

 *Add/Edit/Delete Comment Form